 Slack's Fair Billing Policy

-Most enterprise software pricing is designed to charge you per user regardless of how many people on your team are actively using the software.
-At Slack, you only get billed for what you use, so you don’t pay for the members who aren’t using Slack.
-And if someone you already paid for becomes inactive, we’ll even add a prorated credit to your account for the unused time.
-Fair’s fair.
+Most enterprise software pricing is designed to charge you per user regardless of how many people on your team are actively using it.
+At Slack, we believe you should only be billed for what you use.

 The short version

-- When you purchase a paid plan, the upgrade will apply to your entire workspace and you’ll be billed for active members.
+- When you purchase a paid plan for your workspace, you’ll be billed for active members.

-- Any changes to the number of active, paid members in your workspace will be reflected in your billing statement.
+- Any changes to the number of active members in your workspace will be reflected in your billing statement.
+If someone you’ve already paid for becomes inactive, we’ll add a prorated credit to your account for the unused time.

 - If all members become inactive, you'll be billed for a minimum of one member, unless you decide to downgrade to the free version of Slack.